pixelplumber/frsupersized/Documentation/Configuration/Reference/Index.rst

          string

    Description
-         Path to the Supersized javascript file for slideshow
+         Path to the Supersized javascript file for slideshow.
+This file was slightly modified to work with newer jQuery versions too.

    Default
          EXT:frsupersized/Resources/Public/Scripts/supersized/supersized-3.2.7/